Skip to content

 Sub-pages

-• Workspaces — folders on disk; managed vs custom path; built-in default.
+• Projects — folders on disk; managed vs custom path; built-in default.

 • Providers — multi-instance config, binary resolution chain, status cache.